 What is a content calendar?

-A content calendar, also known as “editorial calendar” is a way to plan out and organize all your future content.
+A content calendar, also known as an “editorial calendar,” is a way to plan out and organize all your future content.
 Content calendars can come in lots of different ways.
-For examples, a social media content calendar is a place to plan all content that will be placed on the social media channels that you’re active on.
+For example, a social media content calendar is a place to plan all content that will be placed on the social media channels that you’re active on.

 It’s the secret sauce you and your business can use to plan one year of content in one day.

-If you create a prioritizes list of (blog) post topics in one calendar, you can keep organized, focus on your deadlines and as a result, be more productive all year long.
+If you create a prioritized list of (blog) post topics in one calendar, you can keep organized, focus on your deadlines, and as a result, be more productive all year long.

 Why are content calendars important?